1tongp/INFO30005-Web/customer/README.md

 GROUP:
 ## project-t03-keepsimple

-before run the code, please "npm install" under the project-frontend-t03-keepsimple and project-frontend-t03-keepsimple\customer, then run the whole system by "npm run dev" under project-frontend-t03-keepsimple
+before run the code, please "npm install node" under the project-frontend-t03-keepsimple and project-frontend-t03-keepsimple\customer, then run the whole system by "npm run dev" under project-frontend-t03-keepsimple

 **frontend and backend**